jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This book is about pushing us into the Internet Age with a new philosophy that encourages our evolution.
 Nature thus inspires Techvolution.
 Notice that gatekeepers don't exist in our world's ecosystems.
 Evolution doesn't have anyone telling a cheetah she's running too fast, that the ants are too cooperative, or that a camel is too water-efficient.
 Lifeforms adapt to their own problems.
 Nature has no non-playing characters, middlemen, or gatekeepers, just problem solvers.
 And only the best problem solvers live on.

-That's why making better and more powerful choices is the Nature of politics—because you're a lifeform who should be free to adapt like any other.
+That's why making better and more powerful choices is the Nature of political power—because you're a lifeform who adapt to survive like any other.

 Human biological adaptions take so long, however, that ours have effectively stopped.
 We'll never biologically evolve to fly, do advanced calculations, or breathe Martian air.
 Humanity continues life's evolution with tools.
 We're basically cyborgs who adapt by upgrading our tools to the latest problem.
 Hold a spear, then a gun, an abacus, then a calculator, an airplane joystick than a space ship joystick, and you're a different and more powerful cyborg each time.